kubecost/docs/gcp-out-of-cluster.md

 ## Cross-Project Service Account Configuration

 Due to organizational constraints, it is common that Kubecost must be run in a separate project from the project containing the billing data Big Query dataset which is needed for Cloud Integration.
 It is still possible to configure Kubecost in this scenario, but some of the values in the above script will need to be changed.
-First you will need the project id of the projects where Kubecost is installed and where the Big Query dataset are located.
+First you will need the project id of the projects where Kubecost is installed and where the Big Query dataset is located.
 Additionally you will need a `gcloud` user with the permissions `iam.serviceAccounts.setIamPolicy` for the kubecost project and the ability to manage the roles listed above for the Big Query Project.
 With these fill in the following script to set the relevant variables:
 ```
 export KUBECOST_PROJECT_ID=<Project ID where kubecost is installed>
 export BIG_QUERY_PROJECT_ID=<Project ID where bigquery data is stored>